Introduction: Malefiz (Barricade) Boardgame

 Step 9: Closing

 I considered integrating a digital die inside the upper mid-right or left quadrant of the board (as there was some space there), but decided to keep it all old-fashioned with a standard die.
 I'm also not sure if the stain was supposed to turn out the way it did, but it does beat the way it looked prior to staining.
-I also considered painting lines to connect each hole, but figured anyone playing would know the natural direction of movement without that.
 I also really didn't have a plan on how to cover the pieces until the very end.
 At the end of it all, i am happy with the way it all turned out.
+In the very end i decided to use a Sharpie marker and a ruler to draw lines between the holes.

 I hope you enjoyed reading and (possibly) building this game.